Collaboration is one thing, but collaborating with your competition?

 Think Work Media head Shayne Spencer and I met in a networking group, and quickly realized that we both wanted to raise the bar for our industry.
 In the digital marketing business, there are a lot of vendors who call themselves “strategists,” which often means they have control of an organization’s marketing budget and allocate those resources to buy services offered by their own agencies.
 When that happens, everyone in the industry is considered a competitor.
 What also often happens is vendors use a lot of jargon to convince businesses to spend lots of money without delivering a lot of value.
 That is not good for any of us.

 The fundamental philosophy of what Shayne and I do is very different.
 Think Work Media is a marketing agency.
 That means they do everything, including strategy, web design, social media, email and online advertising marketing.
 I am only a strategist.
 Companies pay me for my brain only.
-I do not sell any additional services, and I sometimes advise clients to in-source marketing functions and other times to outsource.
+I do not sell any additional services, and I sometimes advise clients to in-source marketing functions or to outsource.
 My advice is objective, much like a fee-only financial adviser who does not sell any investment products.

 But Shayne and I realized we share similar values, and both of us want to position ourselves as thought leaders and work together to educate businesses on how to get the most value out of marketing vendors.